GrinonBarrett/Taksidos/To Do.md

 * Create a dream messaging spell.
 * Create a set of magic weapons that reward the user for having Warrior Mastery of the weapon type.
 Make 2 for each weapon type.
 Ball and Chain Lightning will be one.
 (Longsword, mace, and spear are done and one thrown blade done as well)
 * A spectral arachnid type creature, but not spider, rainbow themed, which has webbing and blinding capablities and only 6 legs.
 Body has three sections.
 Move in groups of 1d6+3.
 Not affected by light levels so long as there is light from another source (which is why they hunt in packs).
 Can emit bright light.
 Frequently casts spectral burst.
 Immune to radiant attacks.
 Can teleport short distances, causing a blinding light where they appear.
 Low health.
 Vulnerable to Fire and crushing.
+* A desert ghoul type creature which cannot touch non sapient plant life.
+* A bipedal bramble creature which defends a set forested area.
+Can also be provoked by the presence of undead.
+Will always fight undead.
+Can fire thorn projectiles.
+Automatically inflicts a piercing attack when grappling or brawling.
+Thorns do extra damage against creatures of undeath and gain a bonus against undead creatures.

 -----